Who should not use cryotherapy?

 Skin-related Health Issues

 If you have any doubts, consult your dermatologist prior to starting cryotherapy treatment.
-The potentially harmful effects of cryotherapy on the skin alongside already present skin conditions could worsen symptoms, reducing the overall quality of life for these individuals.

 Chronic Respiratory Issues